 - myasthenia gravis

-you are already using another beta-blocker eye drop and/or another prostaglandin eye drop
+Tell your doctor if you are already using another beta-blocker eye drop and/or another prostaglandin eye drop.

 The use of two beta-blocker eye drops and/or prostaglandin eye drops at the same time is not recommended.